wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 TEST SUITE: None
 ```

-The `rollback` argument helps you to return to a specified revision of the installed chart.
+The `rollback` argument helps you return to a specified revision of the installed chart.
 First get the history of the installed chart by entering:
 ```bash
 $ helm history person-service
 REVISION	UPDATED                 	STATUS    	CHART               	APP VERSION	DESCRIPTION